 Currently, the main barriers to educational achievement are low expectations and aspirations from home.
 This is compounded, in some families, by parents' poor reading, writing and maths skills.
 At Heathlands, we have found that high expectations of behaviour and learning, coupled with knowledge of individuals and their needs is the most effective support for these pupils.
 In order to do this, the majority of the Pupil Premium money is spent on high quality staffing.
 This ensures that all cohorts across school have at least two highly skilled teachers/teaching assistants most of the week.
 The staff use data, work scrutiny and gap analysis to plan specific tailor made intervention programmes for individual pupils, including in class support and focused learning opportunities on a one to one or small group situation.

-Other things, that this money is used for includes subsidies for all residential visits, school visits and clubs.
+Other things, that this money is used for includes Think Children counselling, CASY counselling, Literacy Volunteers and subsidies for all residential visits, school visits and clubs.

 What is the impact of Pupil Premium Grant?

 In order to ensure that this money is impacting on our most vulnerable pupils, the progress and attainment of these pupils is tracked carefully.
 This is done through observations, work scrutiny and data analysis.
-The governors have agreed that this information should not be published in detail on the school website, as the number of eligible pupils in each cohort is very low (usually one or two pupils).
+The governors have agreed that this information should not be published in detail on the school website, as the number of eligible pupils in some cohorts is very low (sometimes one or two pupils).
 This would make it very easy to identify the children concerned which we do not believe is in the best interest of the children's self esteem and confidence.